vladcristi/orm-stack-kueue-ray-deployment/README.md

    - Kueue in kueue-system namespace of the cluster
    - Kuberay-Operator in kuberay-operator namespace of the cluster

 This terraform stack configures:
-   - initial setup of kueue resources for quota management and priority scheduling in OKE
+   - initial setup of kueue resources that will be used for examples in quota management and priority scheduling in OKE

 ## Usage
 Once uploaded in Oracle Resource Manager: